Pyrrha-Foundation/pyrrha-coin/doc/miner.md

 ## Validating unsolved blocks

-Nexa can be used to validate block templates received from other Nexa releases or other nexa clients.
-This ensures that Nexa will accept the block once it is mined, allowing miners to deploy multiple clients in their mining networks.
+Pyrrha can be used to validate block templates received from other Pyrrha releases or other nexa clients.
+This ensures that Pyrrha will accept the block once it is mined, allowing miners to deploy multiple clients in their mining networks.
 Note that this API will return an error if the block is not built off of the chain tip seen by this client.
 So it is important that the client be fully synchronized with the client that creates the block template.
 You can do this by explicitly connecting them via "addnode".

 The block validation RPC uses the same call syntax as the "submitblock" RPC, and returns a JSONRPCException if the block validation fails.
 See "qa/rpc-tests/validateblocktemplate.py" for detailed python examples.